MischaU8/yumyum/tools/rotate-tool-adjust-rotation-pivots_QMXJXrT0o1c.md

 Version:
 Uploaded: 2023-05-14

-yum yum
-Floyd here with a quick look at adjusting the rotation pivots in Plasticity start by activating the rotate tool by pressing r on the keyboard before left clicking and dragging on one of the rotation handles press and hold the control key then left click and drag on one of the handles to adjust the rotation pivot release the control key then left click and drag on a handle to rotate the selection use this handy feature to gain more control when using the rotate tool
+Start by activating the [[rotate tool]] by pressing `R` on the keyboard, before left clicking and dragging on one of the rotation handles.

+Press and hold the `ctrl` key then left click and drag on one of the handles to adjust the rotation pivot.

+Release the `ctrl` key then left click and drag on a handle to rotate the selection.

+Use this handy feature to gain more control when using the rotate tool.